Archives and records management policy

 4) Legal Basis

-The records of the National Portrait Gallery are subject to, and therefore will be managed in accordance with, the following legislation:
+The records of the National Portrait Gallery are subject to, and therefore will be managed in accordance with legislation, such as:

 - The Public Records Acts, 1958 and 1967